lucacarniato/capstone-project/README.md

 ## Introduction
 ### Background
 The Seattle Police Department (SPD) provides road collisions records since 2004.
-The records describe the severity of each collision (0 property damage/ 1 personal injury) and additional information, such as the collision location, the weather condition, the road condition, and more.
+The records describe the severity of each collision (0 property damage/ 1 personal injury) and additional information.
 Preventing road collisions is a major concern for public authorities.
 Therefore, it is important for the SPD to accurately predict whatever a serious accident will occur given all available data.
 It is also important to identify the factors causing serious accidents, as these could be eliminated or mitigated before a collision occurs.

 ### Problem